 Read MoreNote: This blog post is going to borrow a bit from Microsoft's official documentation in "Connect with Azure Data Studio" and from our book, Learn dbatools in a Month of Lunches.
-It also addresses dbatools 2.0, which is currently in pre-release.
-Microsoft recently made some changes to the default encryption …
+It also addresses dbatools 2.0.
+Update, 2025: dbatools 2.0 has since shipped and the guidance below still applies.
+Newer SSMS …

 Read MoreSo much is new and different!
 If you'd like to try it while you read this blog post, you can currently install dbatools 2.0 by executing the following command: 1Install-Module dbatools Requirements dbatools still works on PowerShell v3 an v4!
 Thanks to Microsoft for making that possible with SMO.
 PowerShell v5.1 is …